jessevoostrum/jessevoostrum.github.io/blog/what-is-an-explanation?.md

     \usepackage{mymacros}
 ---

-# What is an explanation?
+# What is an Explanation?

 One often hears statements of the form: $X$ is true because of $Y$.
 In such a statement $Y$ is an explanation of $X$.
 The question is when is $Y$ a satisfactory explanation of $X$?